kubernetes/minikube/enhancements/proposed/20200501-json-output/start-json-output.md

 *   In case of a panic, default to sending all logs to stderr so that the user can see all logs

 ### Stdout
-*   Progress is communicated with the total numbers of steps and the current step the user is on
+*   Progress of each step of `minikube start` is communicated in JSON and includes:
-*   An encoded step name, like `pull_images`, would be useful here
+  1. A name for the current step (e.g. `Preparing Kubernetes`)
+  1. The number of the current step
+  1. The expected total number of steps
+*   Progress of artifacts as they are being downloaded is communicated in JSON

 ## Non-Goals

+*   Change the way we handle logs via glog
+*   Change the way we handle non-steps to stdout (Warnings, etc.)
 *   Improving error handling in minikube; this is just about how we output errors to users

 ## Expected Output

+Users can specify JSON output via a `--output json` flag.

 ### Stderr